 When Does Advent Begin?

 Advent officially begins four Sundays before Christmas and ends on December 24.
 It marks the beginning of the Catholic Church’s liturgical calendar year.
-This year Advent begins on Sunday, November 28.
-Christmas Eve is the Fourth Thursday of Advent, with Christmas falling on Friday.
+This year Advent begins on Sunday, November 27, 2022.
+Christmas Eve is the Fourth Saturday of Advent, with Christmas falling on a Sunday.
 Four weeks isn't long, but that still leaves plenty of time to spend some quiet time preparing for Jesus’ coming.
-Common Advent traditions include an Advent calendar, the Advent wreath, and special Advent prayers.

 Sign Up for Best Advent Ever